 Hold Mail Expand Collapse FAQ question

-If you do not want to forward your mail, or you will be gone for less than 15 days, USPS® will hold your mail so it doesn't pile up at your mailbox.Hold Mail
+If you do not want to forward your mail, or you will be gone for 30 days or less, USPS® will hold your mail so it doesn't pile up at your mailbox.Hold Mail

 Web Page Errors on USPS.com Expand Collapse FAQ question

 If an error message is blocking you from a USPS.com web page, there are several ways to fix the problem.